FAST Healthcare - Asthma Innovation Challenges

 Objectives of the workshop

-The four challenge areas presented will be:
+The four challenge areas presented were:

 - Danger in the home: Some aspects of the home are known to trigger asthma including dust, dust mites, damp and mould.
 For children, poor quality housing is a key driver of the development of asthma, along with socioeconomic status.
 How can we protect children from these environmental dangers in the home?